ConsenSysMesh/web3studio-sojourn/README.md

 ## Getting Started

-Sojourn is a [React Native](https://facebook.github.io/react-native/) app built with a focus on iOS.
-It uses [uPort](https://www.uport.me/) for authentication and Ethereum interactions.
+This DevKit includes a [React Native](https://facebook.github.io/react-native/) app built with a focus on iOS.
+To demonstrate the pattern, we're using [uPort](https://www.uport.me/) for authentication and Ethereum interactions.
+Developers are encouraged to use other providers where it makes sense.
 To get up and running you need to:

 Clone the repo and install dependencies: